Davis Submerged Escape Apparatus: Operational service

-The Davis Submerged Escape Apparatus was the first or nearly the first rebreather to be made in quantity.

 Adopted by the Royal Navy in 1929, DSEA was used with limited success to assist crew members to escape from several sunken submarines, for example HMS Poseidon in 1931, HMS Thetis in 1939 and HMS Perseus in 1941.

 A small version of the DSEA, the Amphibious Tank Escape Apparatus (ATEA) was produced for use by the crews of amphibious DD tanks such as those used during the Normandy landings.

 There were instances, mostly during WWII, of the DSEA being used for swimming down from the surface, i.e. for early scuba diving.
 In WWII it was also notably used by the Underwater Working Party at Gibraltar led by Lt.
 Lionel "Buster" Crabb, and worn at times by frogmen piloting 'Sleeping Beauty' Motorised Submersible Canoes.